vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 417, n.
 7.

-Collective aggregate, not sense of samaşti,
+Collective aggregate, not sense of samaṣti,

 506, n.